North Carolina Family Law

-- Legal Separation.
+- Legal separation.
 A legal separation is not a divorce, nor does choosing to separate mean that a couple has to get a divorce.
-Couples who wish to separate rather than divorce may execute a Separation Agreement which will outline common divorce issues, such as alimony, child support, child custody, and property division.
+Couples who wish to separate rather than divorce may execute a separation agreement that will outline common divorce issues, such as alimony, child support, child custody and property division.

 - Mediation.
 Before going to court, many married persons choose private mediation.
 Private mediation is a way of working out issues in divorce where both couples can express what they want, and the conversation is mediated by a neutral third party.
 Private mediation can save time and money on expensive court costs.
 Other court-ordered mediation may be required in child custody and equitable distribution cases.

 - Prenuptial agreements.
 Those who are in love and planning to get married think that they do not need prenuptial agreements, either because they and their soon-to-be-spouse will never separate, or because they believe that they have few assets and therefore, a prenuptial agreement is not necessary.
 Regardless of your financial situation, or the health of your relationships, having a prenuptial agreement is a smart idea since no one can predict the future.

 The Benefits Of Working With A Family Law Attorney